debsouryadatta/AiVerse/README.md

 </a>

 ### Key Features
-- Explore Posts and Courses:
+- Explore Posts, Courses and Quizzes:
   - Browse and discover a vast collection of user generated courses
   - Explore the user created posts and learn from others
+  - Interactive games and solo quizzes for practice
+  - Leaderboard system to track top performers
-  - Upcoming features: Explore blogs posts, quizzes, and more
+  - Upcoming features: Multiplayer quizzes, and more

 - Generate Courses:
   - Create courses with AI-powered content generation